 We have a 24/7 on-call personnel responsible for incident response.

-We use this token in the following situations, and under no other circumstances than described below:
+We use this access in the following situations, and under no other circumstances than described below:

 We only manually access your code when explicitly requested by you and only with explicit consent by you, and only to debug and help solve catalog issues.

-Other than reading your code component configuration files to populate the catalog with data about code components, people and projects, the only time we access your repository directly is when checking out the source code on one of our scan machines.
+Other than reading datree’s configuration file and your code component configuration files to populate the catalog with data about code components, people and projects, the only time we access your repository directly is when checking out the source code on one of our scan machines.

-Source code is only accessed via HTTPS, using a GitHub token for authentication.
+The source code is only accessed via HTTPS/SSH, using a GitHub token for authentication.

 When we finish scanning the repository, we save the repository metadata, code components usage data and organization data.
 In any case, we don’t save a copy of your codebase.